CLICK ON IMAGE TO ENLARGE:

 - Small branches less than one centimeter in diameter

 The following types of waste are not accepted:

 - Bulk waste

-Christmas trees will be picked up during the entire month of January.
+Christmas trees will be picked up during the week of January 8, 2024.

 Want to get rid of your natural Christmas tree?
 Nothing could be simpler: just put it by the side of the street.
 Public Works will pick up real trees through the end of January.

 Make sure you remove all decorations before putting your tree by the curb.
 Place it with the trunk closest to the street.

 Garbage, recycling, compost and large item collection is postponed to a later date if the regular date falls on Christmas Day or New Year’s Day.